-- dispose of the bag: contact the EH&SO if there are any question about disposal.
+- Dispose of the bag and contact the EH&SO if there are any question about disposal.

-- Regulated waste should be placed in appropriate containers; label and dispose of in accordance with applicable state, federal and local laws.
+- Regulated waste should be placed in appropriate containers, labeled and disposed of in accordance with applicable state, federal, and local laws.

 - Employees will be warned of biohazard bags by labels attached to the disposal bags.
 Labels used will be orange-red and marked with the word BIOHAZARD or the biohazard symbol.

 Maintaining our work areas in a clean and sanitary condition is an important part of UALR Bloodborne Pathogens Compliance Program.
 Employees must decontaminate working surfaces and equipment with an appropriate disinfectant after completing procedures involving blood or OPIM.